+44-20-4577-0543

 Can preserve hundreds of square kilometres of forests, fields and reservoirs around the world intact.

-In 2014, the SkyWay's management developed a 15-step development plan for the project, from start to reaching self-sufficiency and profit.
-Today, you can invest in SkyWay and become a co-owner of all the technology.
-That means you can get dividends from every successful commercial project of the string transport.
+In 2014, the management of UST Inc. developed a 15-stage project development plan: from startup to self-sustainability and profitability.
+Today, you can invest in string transport technology and become a co-owner of the entire technology.
+This means that you will be able to receive dividends from each successfully implemented commercial project using uST technology.

 Stage 14